AluVM/rust-aluvm/README.md

 * Data segment is always signed;
 * Code commits to the used ISA extensions;
 * Libraries identified by the signature;
-* Code does not runs if not all libraries are present;
+* Code does not run if not all libraries are present;

 ![Comparison table](doc/comparison.png)